May Half Term revision timetable below

 · Statistics

-Students are taught in mixed ability classes for the first half term of Year 7 and then placed in ability groups, which allows for all students to work at the pace they need to develop a deep and conceptual understanding within maths.
-Students will also develop greater cognitive skills of problem solving and reasoning and are expected to develop their ability to retrieve and apply knowledge in a variety of contexts.
+Pupils are taught in mixed ability classes for the first half term of Year 7 and then placed in ability groups, which allows for all pupils to work at the pace they need to develop a deep and conceptual understanding within maths.
+Pupils will also develop greater cognitive skills of problem solving and reasoning and are expected to develop their ability to retrieve and apply knowledge in a variety of contexts.

-Current year 11 students are being prepared for the Edexcel GCSE, which has three papers, each worth 80 marks and are each completed over the period of 1 hour and 30 minutes.
-The first paper is non-calculator, the second and third papers are both calculator papers.
-For the 2023 GCSE sitting, students will be given a formula sheet within their exams.
+All pupils are being prepared for the OCR GCSE, which has three papers, each worth 100 marks and are each completed over the period of 1 hour and 30 minutes.
+The first paper is a calculator paper, the second paper is non-calculator and then the third paper is the final calculator paper.
+Below are the approximate weightings of each topic area for the GCSE exam.

 Foundation Tier: